eMapR/TimeSync-Plus/README.md

 ## Step 6: Edit App options text file

-This text file was a YAML file, but due to the limitation of environment  parameters a more basic form was needed.
-Unfortunately, this means that editing this file may be more daunting for some.

-In order for the user to have some flexibility in attribution, a text file is needed so that the user can define features to attribute.
-The config.txt file is used just for that purpose.
-In this config.txt file the user can edit names of fields and values which are representative of how the event table is structured and how attribution properties function in the application.
+the config.txt file in the database folder is used to define names for attribution.

 The config.txt file is a python dictionary, and in this dictionary there are three main pieces a 'polygonTable', 'displayTable', and 'eventTable'.
-Of these there are two objects the user can add to, and they are the "displayTable" and the "eventTable".
-The "polygonTable" should not be changed!
-However, there two labels,YOD and Comment , in the displaytable and the eventTable that should not be changed.To make changes to the config.txt file follow the example below.
+Only "displayTable" and the "eventTable" should be edited by the user.
+To make changes to the config.txt file follow the example below.

 This is what the config.txt file looks like: